mohammad21saif/MARL_course/midsem/README.md

 ## Improvements
 The results can further be improved by exploring different functions for epsilon decay, hyperparameter tuning, changing the state space of the environment.
-Also, other techniques like DQN, SAC, etc. can also be implemented to assess the results
+Also, other techniques like DQN, SAC, etc. can also be implemented to assess the results.